ranranrunforit/Agents/deep_research_langgraph/README.md

 * **Agent Integration (`3_research_agent_mcp.ipynb`)**
-    * The project also explores integration patterns by demonstrating how to wrap a research agent as a Model-as-Controller Protocol (MCP) server.
+    * This notebook explores integration patterns by wraping a research agent as a Model-as-Controller Protocol (MCP) server.
     * This turns the entire agent into a callable tool, enabling more complex, hierarchical agent structures where a supervisor can delegate tasks to specialized sub-agents.
-    * This notebook also shows integrations with multiple LLM providers, including Anthropic and OpenAI models.

 * **Research Supervisor (`4_research_supervisor.ipynb`)**